paypal/paypal-checkout-components/README.md

 - Do you need **finely grained control** over your transaction; creating and finalizing transactions from your server side using PayPal's REST api?
-If so you should use the **Advanced Javascript Integration**, which will allow you to create and finalize the transaction yourself on your server side using the [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) APIs.
+If so you should use the **Advanced Javascript Integration**, which will allow you to create and finalize the transaction yourself on your server side using the [PayPal Payment REST API](https://developer.paypal.com/docs/api/payments/).
   Then you can just use the **PayPal Button** or **PayPal Checkout** components to get the customer's approval for the payment, and do everything else on your server side.